Dispose pattern: Problems

 Beyond the key problem of correct resource management in the presence of returns and exceptions, and heap-based resource management (disposing objects in a different scope from where they are created), there are many further complexities associated with the dispose pattern.
 These problems are largely avoided by RAII.
 However, in common simple use these complexities do not arise: acquire a single resource, do something with it, automatically release it.

 A fundamental problem is that having a resource is no longer a class invariant (the resource is held from object creation until it is disposed, but the object is still live at this point), so the resource may not be available when the object tries to use it, for example trying to read from a closed file.
 This means that all methods on the object that use the resource potentially fail, concretely usually by returning an error or raising an exception.
 In practice this is minor, as use of resources can usually fail for other reasons as well (for example, trying to read past the end of a file), so these methods already might fail, and not having a resource just adds another possible failure.
 A standard way to implement this is to add a boolean field to the object, called disposed, which is set to true by dispose, and checked by a guard clause to all methods (that use the resource), raising an exception (such as ObjectDisposedException in .NET) if the object has been disposed.

 Further, it is possible to call dispose on an object more than once.
 While this may indicate a programming error (each object holding a resource must be disposed exactly once), it is simpler, more robust, and thus usually preferable for dispose to be idempotent (meaning "calling multiple times is the same as calling once").
 This is easily implemented by using the same boolean disposed field and checking it in a guard clause at the start of dispose, in that case returning immediately, rather than raising an exception.
-Java distinguishes disposable types (those that implement AutoCloseable) from disposable types where dispose is idempotent (the subtype Closeable).
+Java distinguishes disposable types (those that implement AutoCloseable (Note: autoclosable)) from disposable types where dispose is idempotent (the subtype Closeable (Note: Closeable)).